 After fieldwork is completed, Drive Research runs data quality checks and starts preparing for the market research report.

 This report can be as simple or as detailed as you wish.

 The report for your non-customer survey may include:

 Question by question appendix

 Finally, Drive Research will meet with your team to walk through the findings and insights learned from the non-customer survey project.
-How long will it take to complete a non-customer survey?
-On average a non-customer survey from kickoff to debrief will take a couple of weeks, but the timeline of a non-customer survey project can be executed as long as your team needs.

 Drive Research is a market research company located in Syracuse, NY.
 Our team has the knowledge and tools to design an effective non-customer survey for organizations all over the country.